 UC is committed to ensuring all students succeed academically in a safe, healthy and supportive learning environment.
-The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 comes into effect on 1 January 2022, replacing the Education (Pastoral Care of Domestic Tertiary Students) Interim Code of Practice 2019 and the Code of Practice for the Pastoral Care of International Students, to which UC is also signatory.
+The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 came into effect on 1 January 2022, replacing the Education (Pastoral Care of Domestic Tertiary Students) Interim Code of Practice 2019 and the Code of Practice for the Pastoral Care of International Students, to which UC is also signatory.

 This Code sets out the standards of care and support that are expected of tertiary education providers.
 View a video outlining what you can expect from the Code here.

-Halls Staff and Residential Assistants
+Hall Staff and Residential Assistants/Taurima

 Induction and Orientation